Skip to content

 minimalism art

-The Rise of Minimalism in Visual Art The Definition of Minimalism in Art Minimalism in art is a style that focuses on simplicity.
-It uses basic elements to create powerful works.
-Minimalist art oft...
+The Rise of Minimalism in Visual Art The Definition of Minimalism in Art Minimalism in art is all about keeping things simple.
+It uses basic shapes and few colors.
+The goal is to create art with ju...

 Read more